-Now that my admission cycle is over, and the dust has cleared, I’d like to write a few posts about the grad school application process.
+Now that my PhD admission cycle is over, and the dust has cleared, I’m planning to write a few posts about the grad school application process.
 This first post will be about crafting your statement of purpose (sometimes known as a “personal statement”).
 It’s a statement that broadly describes your reasons for pursuing a PhD at a particular university.

 So how do you write a statement of purpose?
-In all honesty, I don’t actually know.
+There is no fully general reciple.
 However, I do understand what worked for me, and so I can mention a few things that I kept in mind:

 - Write Well: This is both fairly obvious, and obviously hard.
-I’m not qualified to give you writing advice, but two things that annoy me (and more notably, Stephen King) are passive voice and unnecessary adverbs.
+Two things that annoy me (and more notably, Stephen King) are passive voice and unnecessary adverbs.
 I recommend reading On Writing and The Elements of Style.

 - Talk About Research: Write about things that relate to your abilities as a researcher.
 Nearly everything else is extraneous.

-- Tell a Story: And by this I do not mean “make things up.”
-As you describe your many fine qualities, draw things into a narrative.
-Humans love storytelling.
-We usually don’t like reading lists of facts.
+- Tell a Story: I don’t mean “make things up.”
+Draw your work into a narrative.
+Humans love storytelling not lists of facts.

 - Tailor the Statement: For each school, mention reasons that your research interests are a good match for particular faculty.
 Make each statement specific to its target program.